Paradise by the Dashboard Light

 "Paradise by the Dashboard Light" is a song written by Jim Steinman.
-It was released in 1977 on the album Bat Out of Hell, with vocals by the American musician Meat Loaf alongside Ellen Foley.
+It was released in 1977 on the album Bat Out of Hell, with vocals by American musicians Meat Loaf and Ellen Foley.
 An uncommonly long song for a single, it has become a staple of classic rock radio and has been described as the "greatest rock duet".

 Background

 "Paradise by the Dashboard Light" was one of seven songs developed for Bat Out of Hell, with the first three songs having originated from Steinman's Peter Pan-based rock musical, Neverland.
 Steinman, Meat Loaf, and Ellen Foley (who had been cast as Wendy in Neverland) had all worked together on the National Lampoon Road Tour, where the singers had a history of performing over-the-top musical comedy sketches together.

 After numerous failed attempts by Steinman and Meat Loaf to secure record label support for the album, Mark "Moogy" Klingman brought the project to the attention of Utopia bandmate Todd Rundgren for potential production work.
-Rundgren, under the impression that the album had the support of RCA subsidiary Utopia Records, agreed to produce at Bearsville Studios near Woodstock, New York, where he was working as an engineer and producer.
-But Rundgren discovered that the Utopia Records deal did not exist, and was essentially paying for the album's production himself.
+Under the impression that the album had the support of RCA subsidiary Utopia Records, Rundgren agreed to produce at Bearsville Studios near Woodstock, New York, where he was working as an engineer and producer.
+But Rundgren discovered that the Utopia Records deal did not exist and he was essentially paying for the album's production himself.
 Rundgren offered Albert Grossman, founder of Bearsville Studios and the Bearsville Records label, the right of first refusal.

 Both Steinman and Rundgren were influenced by Phil Spector and his "Wall of Sound", and Rundgren crafted arrangements translated from Steinman's vision of what the song should be.
 Jim Steinman had stated that he wanted to write "the ultimate car/sex song in which everything goes horribly wrong in the end."

 Composition

-The song is divided into three parts:
+The song is divided into four parts:

-Part 1.
-Paradise
+Part 1: Paradise

 The song opens with a male and female character reminiscing about days as a young high school couple on a date.
 They are parking by a lake and having fun, experiencing "paradise by the dashboard light", until the young male character insists they're "gonna go all the way tonight".

-Part 2.
-Baseball broadcast
+Part 2: Baseball broadcast

 The male character's advances are mirrored by New York Yankees announcer Phil Rizzuto broadcasting a portion of a baseball game that serves as a metaphor for the male character's attempts to achieve his goal, accompanied by funk instrumentation and back-and-forth dialog between the male and female characters.